rust-stuco/homeworks/week4/multilab/README.md

 _We recommend that you use one of the collection types provided in the [`std::collections`] module_ _to help you build these new types._

-We would like you think a bit more about your own code than previous homeworks, so we will be providing less detail than before on implementation details.
+We would like you to think a bit more about your own code than previous homeworks, so we will be providing less detail than before on implementation details.
 Instead, you should read the documentation and implement the data structure and methods so that they follow the documentation and pass all the test cases.